The Arts House: The Arts House at The Old Parliament

 Due to space constraints at the Parliament House, a new Parliament House that faces North Bridge Road was planned next to it in 1989.
 On 6 September 1999, the Parliament of Singapore moved into the new Parliament building, after which the vacated Parliament House became known as the Old Parliament House.
 It was then turned into an arts and entertainment venue called The Arts House at The Old Parliament.

 The Arts House at The Old Parliament opened on 26 March 2004 as an arts and heritage centre.
 The parliamentary chamber was converted into a 150-seat concert room called as The Chamber where music performances as well as film screenings and art exhibitions could be held.

 The Arts House was temporarily reinstated as a legislative venue after two decades when it hosted one of the two sessions for the opening of the 14th Parliament of Singapore on 24 August 2020.
 Alongside the Parliament House, it was used concurrently for the first time in Singapore's history.
 This arrangement was implemented as a precautionary measure to facilitate social distancing in response to the COVID-19 pandemic.

+The Arts House is currently administered by Arts House Group, which also manages Victoria Theatre and Victoria Concert Hall, Drama Centre, Goodman Arts Centre, Aliwal Arts Centre, and Stamford Arts Centre.